IDGA Military Air Assets - Click Here!

 Despite statements that the Sea King fleet will be retired early, the unique fleet of 13 Royal Navy Sea King ASaC7 Airborne Early Warning helicopters, with their bulbous sidearm mounted radars, have no immediate substitute, and cannot be dispensed with.
 Until a substitute is found, they will remain in service.

 The other imperative facing Britain is a looming budget crisis.
-According to the National Audit Office, it could add up to a GBP 36 billion shortfall between programs the Ministry of Defense was committed to, and what it could fund unless given more money.
+A 2009 report by the National Audit Office, said that shortfalls could add up to a GBP 36 billion gap between programs the Ministry of Defense was committed to, and what it could fund with current budgets.

-Of course, the NAO’s 2009 Major Projects Report does note that Parliament bears its share of that responsibility, since it often elects to economize by stretching production out rather than canceling programs.
-The result is higher fixed costs, which means higher lifetime costs for the programs Parliament targets to “save money.”
-This complicates acquisition planning for future projects, which are needed to replenish other key assets as they wear out, but have their potential budgets eaten into by stretched major programs from the past.
+Of course, the NAO’s 2009 Major Projects Report does note that Parliament bears its share of that responsibility, since it often elects to ‘economize’ by stretching production out rather than canceling programs.
+The result is higher fixed costs, which means higher lifetime costs for the programs Parliament targets to ‘save money.’
+This complicates acquisition planning for future projects, which are needed to replenish other key assets as they wear out, but have their potential budgets damaged by stretched major programs from the past.

 None of these dynamics are unique to Britain.
 On the other hand, these problems are sharply exacerbated by the combination of large-scale, expensive foreign wars; and a deep economic crisis that stems from, but reaches well beyond, the 2008 financial crisis.